quangnd/vitamin-hair-backend/README.md

 ## Note

 - `babel-watch` could be crash when it was occurred `Error: Cannot find module './chalkConfig'`.
-You should kill the current command with `Ctrt+C` and re-run `npm start -s`.
+You should kill the current command with `Ctrt+C` and re-run `npm run dev`.